-New students who are offered admission through the UAC or the distance education LLB program to Macquarie University in 2005 may seek deferment of enrolment until 2006.
+New students who are offered admission through the UAC to Macquarie University in 2006 may seek deferment of enrolment until 2007.
 Deferments will be granted on request to those who have been accepted for enrolment.

-Deferments are not available to direct entry applicants, other than LLB applicants.
+Deferments are not available to direct entry applicants.